exporl/auditory-eeg-challenge-2024/content/dataset.md

 ---

-The training set can be downloaded here, using the password which will be provided to all registered teams: [ICASSP-2024-eeg-decoding-challenge-dataset](https://kuleuven-my.sharepoint.com/:f:/g/personal/lies_bollens_kuleuven_be/EkaIjOmoPIRHmYLdLK8b2VQBY_2ouqNSnHHTHyRl3Zn-2w?e=KhX7d0)
+The training set can be downloaded here, using the password which will be provided to all registered teams: [ICASSP-2024-eeg-decoding-challenge-dataset](https://homes.esat.kuleuven.be/~lbollens)

-For more details concerning the dataset, we refer to [the dataset paper](https://www.biorxiv.org/content/10.1101/2023.07.24.550310v1).
+For more details concerning the dataset, we refer to [our dataset paper](https://www.biorxiv.org/content/10.1101/2023.07.24.550310v1).